Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

-Turning to the MB predictions depicted in Fig.~\ref{fig1:1b-density}(b) and Fig.~\ref{fig3:density profile}(b), we observe notable differences in the morphology of the generated spatiotemporal localized structure heralding the unprecedented ---to our knowledge--- genuinely quantum variant of the PS.
-These correlation-induced deviations from the PS MF counterpart [Fig.~\ref{fig3:density profile}(a)] are manifested by a reduced peak amplitude, a broader PS core and the absence of side density nodes [Fig.~\ref{fig3:density profile}(b)], with the quantum PS forming somewhat earlier.
-Namely, the high-density structure appears around $t \sim 25$ compared to its formation at $t \sim 26$ within the MF approach.
-The latter behavior is traced back to the presence of non-negligible two-body correlations within the MB case as explained below in Sec.~\ref{Sec:Corr}.
-To emphasize the structural modifications of the quantum PS with respect to its MF counterpart, we carry out a fit of the analytical solution of Eq.~(\ref{peregrine_wf}) to the MB computed waveform at the time of formation of the high-density structure, see the dashed line in Fig.~\ref{fig3:density profile}(b) at $t=25$.
-Although this fitting achieves good agreement with the quantum PS core, it fails to capture its tails due to the absence of the side density nodes when interparticle correlations are taken into account.
+Turning to the MB predictions depicted in Figs.~\ref{fig1:1b-density}(b) and ~\ref{fig3:density profile}(b), we observe notable differences in the morphology of the generated spatiotemporal localized structure heralding the unprecedented---to our knowledge---genuinely quantum variant of the PS.
+Notice that we are not aware of any exact solution of the full MB correlated and nonintegrable system in closed (analytical) form.
+These correlation-induced deviations from the PS MF counterpart [Fig.~\ref{fig3:density profile}(a)] are manifested by a reduced peak amplitude, a broader PS core, and the absence of side density nodes [Fig.~\ref{fig3:density profile}(b)], with the quantum PS forming somewhat earlier.
+Namely, the high-density structure appears around $t \sim 25$ compared to its formation at $t \sim 26$ within the MF approach; see also the dynamics of the variance of the cloud [Eq.~(\ref{variance})] depicted in Fig.~\ref{fig5:varyN_L20_MB}, where the first minimum refers to the formation time of the quantum PS.